FluxOpenHome/ha-flux-irrigation-addons/flux-irrigation-api/README.md

 ## API Endpoints

+These are the external API endpoints that management companies connect to via connection keys.
 All authenticated endpoints require an `X-API-Key` header:

 ```bash
 curl -H "X-API-Key: your-api-key" https://your-ha-instance:8099/api/zones
 ```

+> **Note:** The homeowner and management dashboards use additional internal endpoints (under `/admin/api/`) for their UIs.
+These are not intended for external use and are accessible from the Swagger UI on the management dashboard.

 ### Zones
 | Method | Endpoint | Permission | Description |